SEE-GEO/ccic/README.md

 pansat --add "GES DISC" <username>
 ```

-Pansat will then first prompt you to setup a password for ``pansat``. ``pansat`` will use this password to encrypt the loging data it stores for different data portals.
+Pansat will then first prompt you to setup a password for ``pansat``. ``pansat`` will use this password to encrypt the log-in data it stores for different data portals.
 Following this, it will query your password for the NASA GES DISC server.
 After setting up ``pansat`` like this, you should be able to run the ``ccic process`` command for CPCIR input data by simply replacing the ``gridsat`` argument with ``cpcir``.

 GridSat data does not require any credentials.